-Library trustees need to map out a plan to keep in touch with members of the governing body, sharing information, preparing them to make decisions important to the library and the community it serves.
+Map out a plan to keep in touch with members of the governing body, sharing information, preparing them to make decisions important to the library and the community it serves.
 The objective is to have them share a vision of the library that sets up goals and finds ways to implement them.
 Honesty is important in relating to government officials.
 Information shared should be fully explained and related to the goals the community has for its library.

-Trustees need to advocate for appropriate levels and the legally required amount of funding for the library.
+Advocate for appropriate levels and the legally required amount of funding for the library.
 This includes working with the library director to justify the library's budget requests.
 It also includes working with officials to assure increased, rather than decreased funding for the library.
 Those who establish the appropriation for the public library must understand why the library needs money and what it can do with adequate funds.
 They also need to understand what the ramifications of underfunding might be.